-In Section \ref{Theory} we briefly outline the theory of axion and global cosmic strings and their key radiative modes, discussing the discrepancies between current numerical simulations in the literature.
-In Section \ref{AMR} we introduce the numerical technique of adaptive mesh refinement and describe how it can be applied in the context of global strings, along with the other numerical techniques used to set up our simulations.
-In Section \ref{Massless} we present our main results for massless radiative modes, investigating their spectral content and making direct comparisons to analytic radiation calculations.
-In Section \ref{massive}, we also consider radiation into massive modes, demonstrating qualitative differences with massless radiation and its strong suppression in asymptotic regimes.
+In Section \ref{Theory}, we outline the theory of global cosmic/axion strings and their key radiative modes, discussing the discrepancies between current numerical simulations in the literature.
+In Section \ref{AMR}, we introduce AMR and describe how it can be applied in the context of global strings, along with the other numerical techniques used to set up our simulations.
+In Section \ref{Massless}, we present our main results for massless radiative modes, investigating their spectral content and making direct comparisons to analytic radiation calculations.
 Finally, we conclude with the main implications and discuss future work in Section \ref{Conclusion}.